d-kleine/d-kleine/README.md

 ### 👋 Welcome

-I'm a Work and Organizational Psychologist having professional experience as a Data Scientist specialized in traditional Machine Learning as well as Deep Learning with a basic knowledge of Business Administration.
+I'm a Industrial and Organizational Psychologist having professional experience as a Data Scientist specialized in traditional Machine Learning as well as Deep Learning with competencies in MLOps.

 Within the field of Machine Learning, I am primarily – but not exclusively – interested in following subjects:
 * Interpretable Machine Learning and Explainable Artificial Intelligence (XAI)